-American Express is less widespread.
-And be aware of Citibank's claim that you'll find a Citibank branch wherever you.
+Be aware of Citibank's claim that you'll find a Citibank branch wherever you go.
 You won't.

-Potential Charges to Watch Out For
+Potential Charges to Watch out For

-- Inflated exchange rates Don't get hung up on "No foreign transaction fees!"
+- Inflated exchange rates: Don't get hung up on "No foreign transaction fees!"
 Banks often make it up on exchange rates.
 Look out for banks that offer the 'inter-bank' or 'bank-to-bank' rate.

-- Dynamic Currency Conversions (DCC) This is when the machine offers to make the currency conversion for you.
+- Dynamic Currency Conversions (DCC): This is when the machine offers to make the currency conversion for you.
 The conversion will always be unfavorable.
-Always ask to be charged in euros (or whatever the currency is in the country you are visiting) and let your home bank make the conversion - they will always give you a better fee.
+Always ask to be charged in euros (or whatever the currency is in the country you are visiting) and let your home bank make the conversion, they will always give you a better fee.

-Banks change their charges frequently, so double check with the bank before applying.
+Banks change their charges frequently, so double-check with the bank before applying.

 Citibank in the US doesn't guarantee their cards will work in non-Citibank machines outside the US.
 Their website only says it can be used for free in 45,000 ATMs in 30 countries.
 If they can be used in other machines, it would presumably be for a fee that the bank seems unwilling to put on its website.

 Use Find My Citi to find where Citibank ATMs can be found: you'll be disappointed to see there really aren't many in Europe (there's only four in London, for example).
 You also need a Citibank Gold card to avoid fees.

 Wells Fargo, JP Morgan, Bank of America and Capital One ATM Fees

 - Wells Fargo allows you to use any Visa ATM anywhere in the world.
 However, they charge $5 for every withdrawal and 3% on any transaction in a shop.